 Certain academic works have claimed that creating enemy figures, and their images, are instrumental at the group level for increasing in-group cohesion.7 It has also been found that bonds are stronger when there is a shared dislike, rather than a fondness.8 Moreover, when fighting an enemy, the means are more easily justified than in other cases, simplifying the rules of the game.
 Thus, in order to mobilize the electorate, political parties may be more inclined to create enemies out of their opponents, rather than find ideological divisions.

 We must ask of Georgian politics, is it political polarization we should discuss or just the lack of political culture?
-It seems the later statement is more convincing, as the tool of winning elections is how well one can organize a negative campaign and not the fresh ideas and policies presented to the electorate.
+It seems the latter statement is more convincing, as the tool of winning elections is how well one can organize a negative campaign and not the fresh ideas and policies presented to the electorate.
 Consequently, we have one of the lowest voter turnout rates (53.88% on average) across post-Soviet countries.9

 1 Although, those same colors may have different associations across cultures.
 See Mehta, R. and Zhu, R.J., (2009).
 Blue or red?
 Exploring the effect of color on cognitive task performances.
 Science, 323(5918), pp.1226-1229.